RobTillaart/MATRIX7219/README.md

 # MATRIX7219

-Arduino Library for 8x8 LED MATRIX MAX7219.
+Arduino Library for controlling one or more 8x8 LED MATRIX with a MAX7219.

 ## Description

-This library provides an easy access to 8x8 MATRIX boards.
+This experimental library provides an easy control to 8x8 MATRIX boards.

-- Buffering version => 8 bytes per Matrix.
-- Single matrix version (faster)
--
+It is pretty minimalistic for now as the user still has to do bit math to get the right lights on as one can only set 8 LEDS at a time.

+For the future two (derived) classes are planned:
+- a class that is optimized to use for a single 8x8 matrix.
+- a class that buffers the state of the LEDS, allowing more functionality.

+#### Tests

+It is tested with an UNO and a single 8x8 matrix and a 4x 8x8 matrix-chain.
+During tests it became clear that the orientation of the matrices I used, seen from the IN connector was different.
+These insights lead to the implementation of the **inverse, reverse** and **swap** functions.

 #### Related

+- TODO

 #### Tested